The Best Cushioned Running Shoes For Long Distances

 Better-value options available

-As with all the best cushioned shoes, the Saucony Triumph 21 puts comfort first, with a high stack of PWRRUN+ foam in the midsole that does a great job of protecting your body during runs.
-However, it’s not just built for easy cruising, and the Triumph 21 is a more capable pick for faster daily training and long races than other cushioned shoes.
+As with all the best cushioned shoes, the Saucony Triumph 21 puts comfort first.
+There’s a high stack of PWRRUN+ foam in the midsole that does a great job of protecting your body during runs.
+However, it’s not just built for easy cruising: the Triumph 21 is a more capable pick for faster daily training and long races than other cushioned shoes.

-It’s a great all-round option for newer runners and if you have a running shoe rotation it makes for an excellent cushioned daily trainer that can handle easy, tempo and long runs with a lighter, speedier option for workouts and race day.
-The price is high, though, and while the Triumph 21 has a better upper than the Triumph 20, the two shoes are otherwise similar, so grabbing a deal on the 20 may offer better value.
+It’s a great all-round option for newer runners and if you have a running shoe rotation it makes for an excellent cushioned daily trainer, as it can handle easy, tempo and long runs along with being a lighter, speedier option for workouts and race day.
+The price is high, though, and while the Triumph 21 has a better upper than the Triumph 20, the two are otherwise similar, so grabbing a deal on the 20 may represent better value.

-Read more in our Saucony Triumph 21 review
+Read more in my Saucony Triumph 21 review

 Asics Gel-Kayano 30